antoshkaplus/Environment/PC_Building/Mustang.md

 Using available Extreme Memory Profile (X.M.P.).

+### Overclocking / Undervolting:

 My goal was to undervolt and maybe move up Turbo Boost frequency a notch.
 Overvolting is not a goal as it generates considerably more heat and consumes plenty of energy.

-Undervolting is achived by offsetting voltage mobo wants to provide the CPU.
+(1) Undervolting is achived by offsetting voltage mobo wants to provide the CPU.
 This setting is named: `Dynamic Vcore (DVID)`.
 While `CPU Vcore` should be set to `Normal`.

+(2) It's also possible to offset voltage even further if we set limit on power.
+That limit should reflect all core realistic scenario, instead of worst case Prime95.
+Testing stability with power limit should include tests with (active cores < all cores) to test core highest possible load stability.

 During monitoring, it's important to remember:
 VCore - voltage CPU is using.
 VID - voltage CPU is asking for.

-### Overclocking / Undervolting:
+#### Progress (1):

 Intel Performance Optimizer showed frequency 4.8 GHz.